Asynova/asynova-core/PRO_FEATURES.md

 If you're spending more than $500/month on AI APIs, the Pro Platform pays for itself immediately.

 **[Start Free Trial →](https://asynova.com)**
-- First 1,000 API calls FREE
+- Use your own API keys (zero cost to you)
 - No credit card required
 - 5 minute setup

 ---